-A student is prohibited from repeating a course in which he has made a "C-" or better (while enrolled at

-LaGrange College or any institution) without the approval of the Provost and the Provost's Council.
+A student is prohibited from repeating a course in which he has made a "C-" or better (while enrolled at LaGrange College or any institution) without the approval of the VPAA and the Academic Council.
 Should a student wish to repeat a course in which a grade of "C-" or above was awarded, the student may petition to repeat the course.